spacetelescope/stcal/docs/stcal/ramp_fitting/description.rst

 Likelihood Algorithm Details
 ----------------------------
-As an alternative to the OLS algorithm, a likelihood algorithm can be selected with for ``--ramp_fitting.algorithm=LIKELY``.
+As an alternative to the OLS algorithm, a likelihood algorithm can be selected with the step argument ``--ramp_fitting.algorithm=LIKELY``.
 If this algorithm is selected, the normal pipeline jump detection algorithm is skipped because this algorithm has its own jump detection algorithm.
 The jump detection for this algorithm requires NGROUPS to be a minimum of four (4).
 If NGROUPS :math:`\le` 3, then this algorithm is deselected, defaulting to the above described OLS algorithm and the normal jump detection pipeline step is run.

 Each pixel is independently processed, but rather than operate on the each group/resultant directly, the likelihood algorithm is based on differences of